 to external hard drives.

-There are many back-up software packages available, they are reasonably priced (compared to a lot of software) and can be invaluable if you have very important files.
+There are many backup software packages available.
+They are reasonably priced compared to a lot of software and can be invaluable for creating full system backups.

-Some back-up software makes it simple to back up whole drives, including operating system files with a few clicks.
-This means if the worst happened, you could have your PC system up and running again within hours.
+Good software will allow you to create a full drive backup including operating system files with a few clicks of the mouse.
+This means if the worst happened you could have your PC system up and running again within hours.